Jjagg/MonoGame/Documentation/distributing_games.md

 **TieredCompilation**

-Tiered compilation is a companion system to Ready2Run and works on the same principle to enhance startup time.
-We suggest disabling it to avoid any stutter while playing.
+[Tiered compilation](https://docs.microsoft.com/en-us/dotnet/core/whats-new/dotnet-core-3-0#tiered-compilation) is a companion system to ReadyToRun and works on the same principle to enhance startup time.
+We suggest disabling it to avoid any stutter while your game is running.

 **SingleFilePublish**